Skip to main content

 Tenancies agreed in advance are usually binding even if you do not move in.

-If you do not think you formally agreed to a tenancy, find emails or messages from the landlord or agent to show this.
+If you do not think you agreed to a tenancy, find emails or messages from the landlord or agent to show this.

 Find out what to do if you cannot move in.